-Since 2018 conflict between Oromia regional security forces, the Ethiopian National Defense Forces (ENDF) and the Oromo Liberation Army (OLA) armed group have killed thousands of civilians, with parties perpetrating violations and abuses that may amount to war crimes and crimes against humanity.
+Since 2018, conflict between Oromia regional security forces, the Ethiopian National Defense Forces (ENDF) and the Oromo Liberation Army (OLA) armed group have killed thousands of civilians, with parties perpetrating violations and abuses that may amount to war crimes and crimes against humanity.
 Government forces continue to commit enforced disappearances and attacks on civilians, including through repeated air and drone strikes and extrajudicial executions of perceived OLA supporters.
 The OLA, which seeks autonomy for ethnic Oromos, has targeted ethnic Amharas living in Oromia and border areas.

 From November 2020 – 2022 the ENDF and its allies, including the Eritrean Defense Forces (EDF), also fought in an armed conflict with the Tigray Defense Forces (TDF).
 The fighting began in the Tigray region and subsequently spread to neighboring Afar and Amhara regions in July 2021.
 War crimes and/or crimes against humanity were committed by all parties to the conflict, with several UN bodies, including the International Commission of Human Rights Experts on Ethiopia (ICHREE), and international human rights groups documenting indiscriminate bombings, ethnic-based killings, forced displacement, destruction of cultural heritage and systematic destruction of food, water and health infrastructure.
 According to Refugees International, between 40 to 50 percent of women and girls in Tigray experienced sexual violence during the conflict, with 80 percent of victims reporting rape and/or gang rape by armed groups.

-OHCHR and the Ethiopian Human Rights Commission (EHRC) released a report in December 2023 based on community consultations, encouraging the federal government to implement multiple tracks of transitional justice.
 In April 2024 Ethiopia’s Council of Ministers approved a Transitional Justice Policy followed by a roadmap for its implementation.

-In Amhara and Oromia, civilians remain at risk of atrocities due to fighting between ethnic militias and the ENDF’s retaliation against local communities.
+In Amhara and Oromia, civilians are facing possible atrocities due to fighting between ethnic militias and the federal government’s retaliation against local communities.
 Amharas in Oromia and Oromos in Amhara, as well as those along the borders of both regions, are vulnerable to attacks by ethnic-based militias.
 Identity-based killings may amount to crimes against humanity, while targeted attacks on civilians and civilian infrastructure may amount to war crimes.

 Populations in Tigray, Afar and Amhara also remain at risk of further war crimes and crimes against humanity due to violations of the CoHA.
 The unresolved question of the administration of Western Tigray and other disputed territories could reignite conflict, with both Amhara and Tigrayan ethnic groups claiming control over the land.
 Civilians in Tigray also remain at risk due to the continued presence of the EDF, which have been repeatedly accused of atrocities.
+The fracturing within the TPLF threatens to destabilize the region.

-Government forces must conduct military operations in line with international law, sparing no effort to protect civilians, as well as ensuring transparent investigations into reported abuses as both an act of accountability and to foster trust with victims.
+Government forces must conduct military operations in line with international law, sparing no effort to protect civilians, as well as ensuring transparent investigations into reported abuses as both an act of accountability and to foster trust with populations, including victims.
 Armed groups must end the targeting of civilians.

 While meaningful steps to implement the CoHA and enable the unfettered delivery of aid have been taken, the process must continue in good faith.
 The EDF should immediately withdraw from Ethiopia.